kraftcode/Repo_FrontendEngineer_Curriculum/README.md

 # Repo_FrontendEngineer_Curriculum
 Front-End-Engineer Curriculum

-This repo implements the execises outlined in the  Frontend Engineer Curriculum course on Github by luhmann.
+This repo implements the exercises outlined in the  Frontend Engineer Curriculum course on Github by luhmann.

-1. Environment Setup
+1 Environment Setup
 The project requires the following resources:

 1.1 Module Bundler